-Onset of dumping syndrome (diarrhea, nausea/vomiting)
+The onset of dumping syndrome (diarrhea, nausea/vomiting)

 Low blood sugar (hypoglycemia)

-Nausea is generally caused by eating too much food following your weight loss surgery procedure.
+Nausea is caused by eating too much food following your weight loss surgery procedure.
 You must understand that your stomach has been dramatically reduced, so it is easy to reach capacity fast.
 Nausea also occurs when you do not chew your food enough.

 What is Dumping Syndrome?

-Dumping syndrome are symptoms that can develop because of surgery that removes all or a portion of the stomach.
+Dumping syndrome is symptoms that can develop because of surgery that removes all or a portion of the stomach.
 Rapid gastric emptying occurs when the undigested content of the stomach moves too quickly through the bowel.
-Symptoms such as diarrhea, nausea and abdominal cramps can occur in those that eat too much or too fast post-op.
+Symptoms such as diarrhea, nausea and abdominal cramps can happen in those that eat too much or too fast post-op.
 To prevent these symptoms, adjust your diet so that light foods that are easy to digest are consumed the most.

 Other Complications and Risks Associated with Gastric Sleeve Surgery

-Some other less common risks or complications include: heart attack, spleen injuries, internal bleeding, stroke, irregular heartbeat, eating disorders, congestive heart failure, weight gain, anemia, gallbladder disease, urinary tract infection and weakness.
+Some other less common risks or complications include heart attack, spleen injuries, internal bleeding, stroke, irregular heartbeat, eating disorders, congestive heart failure, weight gain, anemia, gallbladder disease, urinary tract infection, and weakness.
 Always speak with your doctor to understand all risks and discuss any symptoms you may be experiencing.

 Non-Physical Complications and Risks

-Most gastric sleeve patients lose a large amount of weight after surgery.
+Most gastric sleeve patients lose a significant amount of weight after surgery.
 This dramatic weight loss can cause social difficulty and emotional issues.
 These changes can be hard to manage and may require assistance through support groups or with counseling.
-The body will become soft, skin lose and seem flabby.
+The body will become soft, skin loses and seem flabby.
 Some patients decide to embark on plastic surgery after their weight loss journey.
 Some procedures they choose include arm lift, corset trunkplasty, tummy tuck or bra-line back lift.